Have you ever seen a real-life giant?

 First, it helps to maintain the suspension of disbelief.
 Suspension of disbelief is why movies like Lord of the Rings and Guardians of the Galaxy make sense to us as viewers.
 We know that there aren’t rings of power or stones of power in real life.

-Bargains with cursed ghost armies just aren’t being made in 2017 (mostly because the orcs haven’t marshalled their forces and marched against us.
+Bargains with cursed ghost armies just aren’t being made in 2017 (mostly because the orcs haven’t marshaled their forces and marched against us.
 Yet).

 And we aren’t having intergalactic space battles with humanoid species spanning planets and lightyears.